-About Processes Driven By the Motivation to Feel Good About Oneself Versus the Motivation to Feel Good Being in Partnerships with Other Beings
+About Processes Driven By the Desire to Feel Good About Oneself Versus the Motivation to Do Good Work with and for All

 Di Paulo, E. (2008), Enactive Cognition: Social, http://users.sussex.ac.uk/~ezequiel/research_ecs.html

-Here at But What Do We Know?, we don’t care about “who you are” in the sense that we are not interested in the sort of nouns or conditional attributes that some people habitually use in order to define and represent themselves.
+Here at But What Do We Know?, we don’t care about “who you are” in the sense that we are not interested in the sorts of nouns or conditional attributes that some people commonly use in order to conceptualize and represent themselves.